In This Article

 Circadian Rhythm Reasons to Cleanse in January

 Happy New Year!
 How are you feeling?
 Looking for a simple but impactful way to get a jump start on your health this year?
 An Ayurvedic detox is a great way to physically and emotionally leave behind anything that no longer serves you.

 Ayurveda suggests cleansing and detoxing when seasons change from winter to spring and summer to fall, but I also have a large number of patients do a short cleanse in January, to reset their digestion and mood after the holidays.

 Circadian science backs up the instinct to cleanse at this time, too.

-The human body’s natural response to winter, without the use of artificial light, is to produce more melatonin, which encourages deep sleep.
+Without the use of artificial light, the human body’s natural response to winter is to produce more melatonin, which encourages deep sleep.

 According to new research on circadian rhythms, melatonin also plays a huge role in helping us detoxify.
 Since we naturally produce more melatonin in the winter, nature offers us the opportunity to boost detoxification during this darker season.